One37ID/helm/README.md

 ## Install 3rd Party packages

+> OpenShift Note: The Redis & PostgreSQL components need to be installed using OpenShift certified Operators

 ### REDIS

 This chart bootstraps a [Redis&reg;](https://github.com/bitnami/containers/tree/main/bitnami/redis) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.